leewujung/beampattern_processing/README.md

 ## Data Processing

 ### Batch processing input file
 The entry point of the code is `batch_bp_proc_example.m` in which an example is given to set up the various parameters and filenames for feeding into the main processing function `bp_proc`.
-Paths to the folders in which the audio data, animal location, mic calibration, and mic receiving beampattern files are specified in the section below.
-The path set up for various types of data rare
+The paths to folders with the various types of data (video, acoustic, calibration) are specified in the next section.
+The set up for path and some global parameters are:
 ```matlab
 username = getenv('username');
 pname = ['C:\Users\',username,'\Dropbox\0_ANALYSIS\bp_processing'];  % base path